mishka-group/mishka-cms-front/README.md

 This is a React/Next JS frontend version that uses [MishkaCms API](https://github.com/mishka-group/mishka-cms), which is powered by TypeScript.

 ---
-> **NOTICE**: Do not use the master branch; this library is under heavy development.
+> **NOTICE**: Do not use; this project is under heavy development.
 Please wait until a new release is out.

-> **NOTICE**: Do not use, This is a practical project to review NextJS and correct issues related to the content management system API for the release of the new version.
+> **NOTICE**: Do not use; This is a practical project to review NextJS and correct issues related to the content management system API for the release of the new version.

 ---